dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 the above referenced directory.
 The user is encouraged to make a backup of this file occasionally.
 As of MyJSQLView Version 3.17 the application also supports internationalization.
-The .myjsqlview directory in addition to the XML configuration file will also contain the file myjsqlview_locale.txt which holds the entry that allows control of language support.
+The .myjsqlview directory in addition to retaining the XML configuration file will also house the file myjsqlview_locale.txt which holds the entry that allows control of language support.

      MyJSQLView requires a database to be setup to communicate with in order